FabianGosebrink/ASPNETCore-Entity-Framework-Core/README.md

-# ASP.NET CORE 1.0 with Entity Framework Core
+# ASP.NET Core 1.0 with Entity Framework Core

 In this repository I want to show the first steps with Entity Framework Core and ASP.NET Core 1.0.